-A student has the right to appeal a judicial decision; to do so; she must prepare and hand deliver a written appeal to the Vice President for Student Development within five working days.
+A student has the right to appeal a judicial decision.
+To do so, she must prepare and hand deliver a written appeal to the Vice President for Student Development within five working days of the decision.
 Pending the response to the appeal, the student's status as a student will remain unaltered except in cases where there are reasons relating to the emotional or physical welfare of the student or of others, or reasons involving the safety of persons or property.